 - The Material: we use an advanced synthetical material, which is extremely thin, soft, and pliable.
 Our name labels can bond with flat, curved, and even flexible surfaces, which is why they are so effective at labelling all kinds of items.
 It also results in name labels that are extremely gentle against skin when used as clothing labels.

-- The Adhesive: we use a unique adhesive to make Stikins.
-The adhesive will hold name labels securely in place under all kinds of conditions.
-This includes day to day usage and repeat trips through in the washing machine, tumble dryer, dishwasher, microwaves, or the kitchen sink.
-Stikins were tested independently using the BS EN ISO6330 wash test procedure for 40 washes at 40 degrees.
+- The Adhesive: we use a unique adhesive.
+Our adhesive holds name labels securely in place under all kinds of conditions.
+This includes day to day usage and repeat trips through the washing machine, tumble dryer, dishwasher, microwaves, or the kitchen sink.
+Stikins ® labels were tested independently using the BS EN ISO6330 wash test procedure for 40 washes at 40 degrees.

-We tested Stikins on wash-care labels only.
+We tested our labels on wash-care labels only.
 Modern fabrics use many different material blends and so cannot test our product against them all.
-Therefore, we can guarantee Stikins will work on wash-care labels but not when applied directly onto fabric.
+Therefore, we can guarantee your labels will work on wash-care labels but not when applied directly onto fabric.
 In some cases they may work perfectly fine but in others they may fail.

 - The Print: our printing ribbon is resistant to a whole range of environmental conditions and factors known to damage print over time.
 A common problem for print on personalised products is solvents.
 Products including sun creams and insect repellents may contain solvents.
 Our ribbon is resistant to almost all solvents so your name labels remain clear and legible all year round.

-You can order Stikins name labels online, by phone, or even by post.
+You can order Stikins ® name labels online or by phone.
 We print name labels every day (Mon-Friday, up to 3pm) and so despatch all orders same or next working day.
 Standard delivery is free of charge and uses Royal Mail’s first class service.
-Aounrd 93% arrives next day but, as this is not a guaranteed service, items can take five working days to arrive.
-If you need your name labels in a hurry (perhaps for a magical adventure of your own), try our special delivery service.
-This costs £6.30 and guarantees delivery by 1pm on the next working day.
+Around 93% arrives next day but, as this is not a guaranteed service, items can take five working days to arrive.

-Find out more about our products using the information pages listed under “How Stikins Work” in the menu bar.
+Find out more about our products using the information pages in the menu bar.
 If you need any help or advice you can contact our Customer Service Team.
 Our office hours are 9am-5pm, Monday to Friday.